 The properties of water are amazing.
 A simple mixture of hydrogen and oxygen, yet without some of the unusual properties of water, life on earth could not exist.
-For example, most substances become denser and heavier as they get colder.
-For water, that is true up to a point, but as water gets close to freezing, the structure changes.
+For example, most substances become denser and heavier as become colder.
+For water, that is true up to a point, but as the water gets close to freezing, the structure changes.
 It gets lighter and floats.
-If ice sank, then lakes, stream and other bodies of water would freeze from the bottom up.
-Eventually all water would be frozen and we’d no longer see liquid water.
+If ice sank, then lakes, streams, and other bodies of water would freeze from the bottom up.
+Eventually, all water would be frozen and we’d no longer see liquid water.

 The same molecular structure of water also is responsible for surface tension, and the bane of most commercial carpet cleaners, wicking or capillary action.
 Understanding surface tension can help us understand how detergents, surfactants and fabric protectors work.

 We know water is composed of one oxygen and two hydrogen atoms.
 The arrangement is not balanced.
 The two hydrogen atoms and their associated electrons are closer to one end of the water molecule.
 Thus, one end has a greater negative charge and the other end a more positive charge.
 This is called a dipole or polar effect.